DonaldKellett/Brainfuck/README.md

 ## Interpreters

-Brainfuck interpreters in each scripting language is placed in a folder of its own complete with test cases to prove that it works.
+Brainfuck interpreters in each scripting language is placed in a folder of its own complete with test cases / examples to prove that it works.

 ### PHP